 In contrast, ExPD emphasizes adaptability and flexibility, not large batches.
 The team gains speed by breaking up project uncertainties into smaller batches / short sprints.
 Several benefits include:

-• Faster feedback.
-Quick experimentation and iteration allow the team to quickly identify and resolve the most significant risks and uncertainties.
+- Faster feedback.
+Quick experimentation and iteration allow the team to identify and resolve the most significant risks and uncertainties quickly.

-This is an excerpt from our soon-to-be-released book, “ExPD: Adaptable Product Development for a Changing World.”
+This is an excerpt from our published book, “Learn and Adapt: ExPD an Adaptive Product Development Process

 (1)Donald G. Reinertsen, The Principles of Product Development Flow (Redondo Beach, CA: Celeritas, 2009).